Towards Backdoor Attacks and Defense in Robust Machine Learning Models

 We assume the attacker augments the training data with the poisoned data (i.e. inputs with wrong labels) and then trains the model.
 This attack model is much stronger than the attack models considered in recent works~\cite{spectral-signatures,diff-privacy-backdoor-detect}.
-Specifically, in contrast to the attack model considered in this paper, these works assume control over the training process (and additionally access to the clean training data).
+Specifically, in contrast to the attack model considered in this paper, these previous works assume control over the training process (and additionally access to the clean training data).
 Nonetheless, as our work revolves around the investigation of robust DNNs, we do require the model to be trained under robust optimisation conditions.
-We note that it is possible to check whether a model is robust~\cite{pgd-madry}.
+We note that it is possible to automatically check whether a model is robust by inspecting the last layers of the model~\cite{pgd-madry}.
 In addition, we assume for the targeted class, that poisoned inputs form an input distribution that is distinct from the distribution of the clean (training) images, this is in line with previous works~\cite{BadNets, trojannn}.